 When necessary, Remington College will make reasonable accommodations to enable students with disabilities to participate in the programs offered by Remington College.
 If an applicant or current student has a disability that might require an accommodation, notice must be given to Remington College so that the disability can be evaluated and reasonable methods for accommodating the disability can be investigated and developed.
 While Remington College will make an effort to accommodate all disabilities, certain disabilities may not be capable of a reasonable accommodation.

-Applicants for admission should notify their Admissions Representative of their disability and immediately schedule a meeting with the Director of Campus Administration.
-The Director of Campus Administration will assist them in having their disability evaluated and in determining what reasonable accommodations can be made to enable them to participate in the programs offered by Remington College.
-Some accommodations may take time to implement, and thus, applicants must give Remington College notice of their disability sufficiently in advance of their selected start date to enable the Remington College to provide an accommodation timely.
+Applicants for admission should notify their Admissions Representative of their disability and immediately schedule a meeting with the Campus President.
+The Campus President will assist them in having their disability evaluated and in determining what reasonable accommodations can be made to enable them to participate in the programs offered by Remington College.
+Some accommodations may take time to implement, and thus, applicants must give Remington College notice of their disability sufficiently in advance of their selected start date to enable Remington College to provide an accommodation timely.
 If Remington College does not receive sufficient advance notice of a disability, the applicant's start date may be delayed.

-Students that have been attending classes and subsequently need to have a disability accommodated must notify the Campus Dean at Remington College and schedule a meeting with the Director of Campus Administration.
-The Director of Campus Administration will assist them in having their disability evaluated and in determining what reasonable accommodations can be made to enable them to continue to participate in the programs offered by Remington College.
+Students that have been attending classes and subsequently need to have a disability accommodated must notify the Campus Dean at Remington College and schedule a meeting with the Campus President.
+The Campus President will assist them in having their disability evaluated and in determining what reasonable accommodations can be made to enable them to continue to participate in the programs offered by Remington College.
 Some accommodations take time to implement, and thus, students must give Remington College notice sufficiently in advance of the date when an accommodation needs to be made to enable Remington College to make an accommodation that will meet the students' needs and avoid the interruption of their participation in a program.